Vegan potato soup, a healthier and lighter alternative to the classic recipe. It’s so creamy, hearty, comforting, satisfying and full of flavor.

 - 1 tbsp lemon juice (optional)

 - Heat the oil in a large pot and cook the onion over medium-high heat until golden brown, stirring occasionally.
-If you don’t want to use oil, just add some water or vegetable stock instead.

 - Add the flour and whisk well until it’s cooked, for about 1 to 2 minutes and fully incorporated.

 - Add in the stock slowly while whisking.

 - Then add the milk, salt and pepper and stir until well combined.
 Add more or less liquid (vegetable stock/water and milk), depending on how thick you want your soup.